larnin/Spectrum/Spectrum.Plugins.ServerMod/Readme.md

 Toggle the server auto mode.
 When auto mode is activated, the server will automatically jump to the next level when all players finish.
 If a level lasts longer than 15 minutes, the server continues to the next level.
-If the playlist ends, the server goes back to the lobby automatically.
+If the playlist ends, the server shuffle the playlist automatically.
 Auto mode doesn't work with Trackmogrify.
+At the end of a map, if votes are enabled, players can choose between the 3 next maps (or restart the current) on the playlist the one they wants to play next.

 #### Autospec:
 Permission: __LOCAL__
 Use: !autospec
-Toggle automatic spectating (useful when you go AFK or use auto mode).
+Toggles automatic spectating (useful when you go AFK or use auto mode).
 If you are the host and no players are online, the server will automatically return to the lobby.

+#### Clear:
+Permission: __HOST__
+Use: !clear
+Removes everything on the playlist.

 #### Countdown:
 Permission: __HOST__